 Don't avoid creditors – this only makes things worse and compounds your anxiety.
 Ask creditors to mail a “validation notice” with all the information about what you owe.
 Once you have that information, take control of the situation.

+If you're dealing with collection agencies, call them and share your plan with them.
 Get the company to agree to your terms and put it into writing.
 You may need to negotiate, but never agree to send more than you can afford.
 Ask for a copy of the agreement.
 Without that agreement in place, companies can still sue you.
 (Yes, even if you are sending regular payments.)
 So do your best to negotiate with them.

 If this makes you nervous, you can work with a debt management company to negotiate with creditors on your behalf.